What is Conditional Access?

 Here’s how conditional access systems work: The transmitter (for example, the pay-TV operator) encrypts their content and provides subscribers with the means to decrypt it via their set-top boxes (STB) aided by some CA-specific messages.

-This decryption process of CA systems can be explained by looking at how a digital receiver such as an STB works:
+This decryption part of how conditional access systems work can be explained by looking at how a digital receiver such as an STB processes content:

 - The broadcaster encrypts its content.